Best winter waterproof jackets for 2025 | Tested and reviewed

 Updated on

 When winter rolls around, mountains can become a battleground: walkers vs weather.
 You’ll typically experience precipitation in all its forms – rain, hail, sleet and snow – and sometimes all in one day.
-Which means your waterproof jacket becomes far more than just an emergency layer.
+Which means your winter waterproof jacket becomes far more than just an emergency layer.

 Your first line of defence in the battle against the elements should be a rugged and reliable waterproof jacket.